heathermiller/scala-pickling/index.md

 ### API Docs
 (Local) API documentation is also included and available at: [api-docs/index.html](api-docs/index.html)

+### Source
+(Local) Source code for the scala-pickling project also included and available at: [core/src/main/scala/pickling](core/src/main/scala/pickling)

 ## Getting Started Guide

 This guide assumes you have Java 1.6 on your path.
 Other than that, this archive contains all that you will need to experiment with the scala-pickling project.

-You will primarily be using SBT (a Scala build tool)
+You will primarily be using a Scala build tool called SBT (included).

 To experiment, you have a few ways to interact with scala-pickling: